-Social networking sites – Facebook, Twitter, Google+
+Social networking sites – Facebook, Twitter

 Good for attracting your company’s loyal fans.

 Building your social brand can pay dividends in hiring.
 As you’ve likely built up a small army of loyal followers who are interested in your company and product, these are your primed audience for potential employees.
 If someone is already familiar with your employer brand, you’ve climbed one of the biggest hills to determine if someone is a good fit.
-Though other stars have to align (qualifications, location), the opportunity to make your fans into employees through recruiting on Facebook, Twitter and Google+ is deeply effective.
+Though other stars have to align (qualifications, location), the opportunity to make your fans into employees through recruiting on Facebook, and Twitter is deeply effective.

 Related: How to post a job on Facebook